Jonah-Min/JonahBot/README.md

   - HTML Scraper (Also Nokogiri)

 Meant to be a way for me to learn and practice Ruby as I have only used once before very briefly.
-Also a way to learn several useful technologies that I havne't had experience with (XML and HTML scraper).
+Also a way to learn several useful technologies that I haven't had experience with (XML and HTML scraper).

 Example commands: